 In 1998, the NPFMC passed Amendment 46 to the Gulf of Alaska (GOA) groundfish Fishery Management Plan (FMP), removing black rockfish from the GOA FMP, and thereby delegating management in the GOA EEZ to the State of Alaska.
 Black rockfish in the BSAI EEZ remain under federal management.
 The Aleutian Islands black rockfish fishery occurs in state waters south of Cape Sarichef and west of Scotch Cap Light.
 Federal waters of the Pacific Ocean between Scotch Cap Light and 170°W long are also managed by ADF&G as a bycatch fishery.
 Starting in 2000, the Akutan and Unalaska Sections were divided into subsections, each with a separate GHL to distribute fishing effort (Figure 4, Table 3).
-Subsection GHL apportionments are based on potential black rockfish habitat as determined by the amount of coastline.
-The waters from the south end of Green Bight to Talus Point have been closed since 2000 due to concerns of localized depletion.
+Since 2000, state waters south of Akutan Island between 165° 41'W long and 165° 46'W long (the south end of Green Bight to Talus Point) has been closed to the retention of black rockfish due to concerns of localized depletion.
+Due to lack of participation in the fishery, this area was reopened in 2023.

 The Aleutian Islands black rockfish fishery opens January 1 and closes December 31, unless closed earlier by emergency order.
-Fish harvesters may use mechanical jig or hand troll gear with a limit of 5 mechanical jigging machines per vessel.
-Fish harvesters are required to register with ADF&G prior to fishing and must complete a logbook for directed black rockfish fishing activity.
+Harvesters may use mechanical jig or hand troll gear with a limit of 5 mechanical jigging machines per vessel.
+Harvesters are required to register with ADF&G prior to fishing and must complete a logbook for directed black rockfish fishing activity.

-Very little directed effort for black rockfish has occurred in recent years, with most of the harvest coming from bycatch in other fisheries each year (Table 4).
+Very little directed effort for black rockfish has occurred in recent years, with most of the harvest coming from bycatch incidental to other fisheries each year (Table 4).
 For more history on regulation changes and fishing effort for the Aleutian Islands black rockfish fishery, refer to the 2017 BSAI groundfish annual management report (Beder and Shaishnikoff 2018).

-2021 FISHERY
+2023 FISHERY

-The 2021 Aleutian Islands black rockfish GHL was 90,000 pounds; 35,000 pounds were available in both the Akutan and Unalaska Sections and 20,000 pounds were available in the Western Section (Table 3).
-The waters from the south end of Green Bight to Talus Point remained closed for the 2021 fishery.
+The 2023 Aleutian Islands black rockfish GHL was 90,000 pounds; 35,000 pounds were available in both the Akutan and Unalaska Sections and 20,000 pounds were available in the Western Section (Table 3).

-The 2021 Aleutian Islands black rockfish fishery opened on January 1 and closed on December 31.
+The 2023 Aleutian Islands black rockfish fishery opened on January 1 and closed on December 31.
 No directed harvest occurred.
-Fish harvesters may retain up to 20% black rockfish as bycatch from other directed state-waters and federal groundfish fisheries.
-Four vessels incidentally harvested black rockfish in 2021; total harvest is confidential (Table 4).
+Harvesters may retain up to 20% black rockfish as bycatch from other directed state-waters and federal groundfish fisheries.
+Eight vessels incidentally harvested black rockfish in 2023 for a total of 289 pounds (Table 4).